Cuis-Smalltalk/Cuis-Website/_pages/features.md

 		<h3>Small & Simple</h3>

 		<img src="./assets/imgs/small.png" class="doc" style="width:120px;">
-		<p align="justify">Smalltalk is a very compact and
+		<p align="justify">Smalltalk is a small and
-		coherent programming language.
-Cuis is a very compact Smalltalk implementation.
-The user ability to
-		understand the system is one of the major concern of the Cuis' community.</p>
+		consistent programming language.
+Cuis is a very compact implementation of Smalltalk.
+The user ability to understand the system is one of the major concern of the Cuis' community.</p>